 No. If anything, when you lower the temperature of the air in your rooms, you are going to lower the humidity by a small margin.
 So, an AC lowers the humidity, not increases it.

 Final thoughts on the best humidity level in a house with AC

 Air conditioning and humidity go hand in hand.
 More heat can cause more humidity.
-Thus, cooling your indoor air can definitely lower the humidity level, but by a small margin.
-The secret therefore is to buy a dehumidifier to help your AC along, in summer.
+Thus, cooling your indoor air can lower the humidity level, but by a small margin.
+The secret, therefore, is to buy a dehumidifier to help your AC along in the summer.